noumanjamadar/Bulldozer_Price_Prediction/README.md

 ## 🚀 Project Overview

-This project focuses on **predicting the future sale prices of bulldozers at auction** using historical sales data.
+This project focuses on **predicting the future sale prices of bulldozers at auction** using **real-world industrial auction data**.
+The dataset contains **400,000+ records** of historical bulldozer sales, making it one of the most comprehensive real-world regression problems on Kaggle.

 The model helps equipment dealers, auctioneers, and analysts make **data-driven pricing decisions** by analyzing features such as **year of manufacture, machine type, usage, and auctioneer details**.

 ---